OXID-eSales/paypal-checkout-documentation/paypal-sandbox.rst

 |result|

-You can generate the webhook for testing :productname:`PayPal Checkout` in the PayPal sandbox (see :ref:`configuration:API credentials`).
+You can generate the webhook for testing :productname:`PayPal Checkout` in the PayPal sandbox (see :ref:`configuration:API credentials: Onboarding`).

 Once you close the NGROK window, the temporary channel is finished, and you need to generate a new temporary URL.